-Additionally, our first meal earlier in the day, was also great.
+Additionally, our first meal earlier on day 1, was also great.
 We just picked two random places that had interesting menus.
 I also got to try green pozole for the first time and it was perfect.
 Pozole is a type of Mexican soup.
 There are two versions: red and green.

 The Morning After

 In the morning, Guanajuato was better for me.
 I was going to walk around and look for the Teatro Juarez, but I was afraid of getting lost.
 I had my daughter with me, so I’d rather not end up having yet another bad adventure in ol’ GC.
 There were less people.
 Walking around was definitely easier.
 But we were done.
 We packed up and left.

 It’s unlikely we will return.
 Not even to ride the funicular, which I ended up loving!

 It was one bad travel experience, after a year’s worth of great ones.
 It happens.
 Mine just happened to be in Guanajuato City.
 It’s likely that your experience will be better than mine!